-Whether your claim is with Manulife, Cooperators, Sun Life or any other insurer, speaking to Tamming Law is a smart decision.
-We want to meet with you, talk with you and help you decide on the best course of action to achieve peace of mind while you’re making a long-term disability (LTD) claim.
+Whether your claim is with Manulife, Cooperators, Sun Life or any other insurer, speaking to our long term disability lawyer in Collingwood is a smart decision.
+At Tamming Law, we discuss your best course of action to make your claim.
 We’re proud to serve clients in Bruce, Grey and Simcoe counties.

 The 2-Year Fight